josauder/procedural_city_generation/doc/index.rst

 **About this Project**
 ------------------------

 This project started as a university project at the Technische Universität Berlin.
+As part of the MINTGr�n Program in which students get to dedicate two semesters to enrolling in whatever courses from all STEM fields, with the goal to figure out, which of those fields they want to pursue a future in.
 After the semester was over, we continued working on the project though, with the goal in mind to make it usable for as many people as possible.

+The entire code is open source and we are open for any feedback.
+If you run into any issues when using this program, please feel free to open an issue on our  `Github Page <https://github.com/josauder/procedural_city_generation>`_ or even propose a fix with a pull request.

 **Roadmap Creation**
 --------------------